Cobalt: History

 Cobalt compounds have been used for centuries to impart a rich blue color to glass, glazes, and ceramics.
 Cobalt has been detected in Egyptian sculpture, Persian jewelry from the third millennium BC, in the ruins of Pompeii, destroyed in 79 AD, and in China, dating from the Tang dynasty (618–907 AD) and the Ming dynasty (1368–1644 AD).

 Cobalt has been used to color glass since the Bronze Age.
 The excavation of the Uluburun shipwreck yielded an ingot of blue glass, cast during the 14th century BC.
 Blue glass from Egypt was either colored with copper, iron, or cobalt.
 The oldest cobalt-colored glass is from the eighteenth dynasty of Egypt (1550–1292 BC).
 The Egyptians sourced this cobalt from cobaltiferous alums found in Egypt's Western Oases.

-The word cobalt is derived from the 16th century German "kobelt", a type of ore, as aforementioned.
+One possible origin of the word cobalt is the 16th century German "kobald", a type of ore.
 The first attempts to smelt those ores for copper or silver failed, yielding simply powder (cobalt(II) oxide) instead.
 Because the primary ores of cobalt always contain arsenic, smelting the ore oxidized the arsenic into the highly toxic and volatile arsenic oxide, adding to the notoriety of the ore.
 Paracelsus, Georgius Agricola, and Basil Valentine all referred to such silicates as "cobalt".

 Swedish chemist Georg Brandt (1694–1768) is credited with discovering cobalt c.
 1735, showing it to be a previously unknown element, distinct from bismuth and other traditional metals.
 Brandt called it a new "semi-metal", naming it for the mineral from which he had extracted it.
 He showed that compounds of cobalt metal were the source of the blue color in glass, which previously had been attributed to the bismuth found with cobalt.
 Cobalt became the first metal to be discovered since the pre-historical period.
 All previously known metals (iron, copper, silver, gold, zinc, mercury, tin, lead and bismuth) had no recorded discoverers.